eslamabdallah74/our-edu-Assigiment/README.md

 ];
 ```

-You can update these paths to match your specific needs or to point to new folders or directories.
+**Please note that the paths to our JSON data files are located in the `storage/json` directory.
+You can update these paths to point to different folders or directories as needed.**

 ### Abstract Class for JSON Data